fedir/fedir.github.com/_posts/2013-04-18-magento-installation-on-cheap-ovh-hosting.md

 ### Hosting preparation

 First of all we will follow security tutorial "My First 5 Minutes On A Server" by Bryan Kennedy, it will be enough for basic level of security.
+After in my case I've configured locales and installed sudo package.
+When You have the base, You could continue with instalaltion of LAMP packages required for Magento.

+    apt-get install apache2 mysql-server php5 php5-mysql php-soap php5-mcrypt php5-curl php5-gd

+After that, You should create the database and configure the access for MAgento user.

 ### References